What is NBCF doing to help those affected by breast cancer during the pandemic?

-NBCF’s COVID-19 relief funding will be distributed through our network of hospitals partners and patient navigators.
-If you or someone you know needs help, please visit our website to see if we partner with a facility in your area.
+If you or someone you know needs help, please visit our facilities page to see if we partner with a facility in your area.

 NBCF is supporting patient and nurse navigators in hospitals across the country.
 NBCF navigators are on the frontlines of helping breast cancer patients recently diagnosed or currently undergoing treatment.